nacholee748/ml2-mlops-monograph/README.md

 ```

-**monographEvalperformance/**: batch and on-demand execution process, which could be programmed with N frequencies to observe model behavior and experiment with them.
+**EVAL-PERFORMANCE [./monographEvalperformance/]**: batch and on-demand execution process, which could be programmed with N frequencies to observe model behavior and experiment with them.

 It is implemented with the MLFlow tool, and its dashboard can be viewed with the following command: